COVID-19 Vaccinations Could Open To All Oregon Adults By Summer, Health Officials Say

 The health authority’s projections assume that manufacturers Pfizer-BioNTech, Moderna and Johnson & Johnson all hit their production timelines and that expected doses are delivered on time, which hasn’t always been the case.

-It’s unclear how many of Oregon’s projected vaccine doses would come from each provider.
-The Pfizer-BioNTech and Moderna vaccines have efficacy rates around 95% but require two doses and ultra-cold storage for the Pfizer doses.
-The one-shot Johnson & Johnson vaccine has a lower efficacy rate but is also easier to store.
+It was unclear early Friday how many of Oregon’s projected vaccine doses would come from each provider.
+The Pfizer-BioNTech and Moderna vaccines have efficacy rates around 95%, but require two doses and ultra-cold storage.
+The one-shot Johnson & Johnson vaccine has a lower efficacy rate, but is also easier to store.

 Increased supply also does not immediately equal shots in arms.
 Administering all those additional vaccine doses will require Oregon clinics and pharmacies to expand their capacity.
-The Oregon Health Authority estimates the state’s mass-vaccination sites can reasonably administer about three times as many doses as they are currently.
+The Oregon Health Authority estimates the state’s mass-vaccination sites can reasonably administer about 200% more doses than they are currently.

 “The biggest limiter is supply,” Baden said.
 “And as supply goes up, we feel pretty confident that these avenues can increase and that we will be ready when more doses arrive to get them into arms.”

 At a pace of 16,000 vaccine doses administered daily, Oregon could reach herd immunity by the end of the calendar year.
-At that point, COVID-19 won’t spread as easily and certain social restrictions can likely loosen.
+That’s when COVID-19 won’t spread as easily and certain social restrictions can likely loosen.

 The health authority last week reported racial disparities in vaccine distribution.
 People who identify as Latino or Hispanic, for example, accounted for only 5% of total vaccinations, despite making up more than one-quarter of Oregon’s confirmed caseload.
 White people, on the other hand, had received nearly 75% of vaccinations; they make up less than half of Oregon’s cases.

 Oregon has reported more than 154,000 confirmed cases of COVID-19 as of late Thursday.
-At least 2,206 Oregonians have died from the disease.
+At least 2,206 Oregonians have died with the disease.